gypsydave5/gypsydave5.github.io/_posts/2014-07-18-ruby_enumerable_returns.md

 categories: Ruby
 ---

-As threatened then, here's the followup to my [last post][lastpost] on the #Enumerables section from [Ruby Monk][RubyMonk], how I felt like a bit of an idiot, and what I learned from that.
+As threatened then, here's the followup to my [last post][lastpost] on the `#Enumerables` section from [Ruby Monk][RubyMonk], how I felt like a bit of an idiot for a few hours, and what I learned from that.

+tl;dr - enumerable blocks aren't magic; `yield` is magic.

 This question is a little further along from the last, and was framed so: